mermaidpurse/wrapsher/docs/internals.md

 ## References

-Collections (lists) are implemented with underlying data types **ref** and **reflist**.
+Collections (such as lists and pairs) are implemented with underlying data types **ref** and **reflist**.
 The **list** functions create references when items are pushed onto the list, and push the reference into the "inner" **reflist**; then dereference the items that are accessed from the list.

-A **reflist** is simply a space-separated list of references:
+Internally, i.e., to the shell, a **reflist** is simply a space-separated list of references:

 ```
 reflist:ref:1000 ref:1020 ref:2022:1012
 ```

-It's not typical to handle references directly in Wrapsher, but it's necessary for collections so that collections can be represented as shell strings and can be complex (lists of lists).
+It's not typical to handle references directly in Wrapsher, but the mechanism is necessary for collections so that they can be represented as shell strings and can be complex (lists of lists).

 Since Wrapsher has references, this can lead to garbage.
 Wrapsher's approach is to use a "borrow" approach where each frame is responsible for cleaning up any references which are created in its scope and which are _not_ passed outside of the frame.
 It does this by keeping a reference list in the magic local variable `_reflist` (it's a Wrapsher variable), which is added to by the `ref ref(any i)` function whenever a reference is created, and is automatically added to by the VM when a result value from a function call contains references.

 When a reference is taken to something that can itself contain references (i.e. a value whose type has a storage type of `ref` or `reflist`), the underlying references are included in the reference itself.
 So when the scanner scans the references being passed out of the frame, it doesn't need to deeply dereference the references--every reference carries its underlying references with it.

 ## Function Calls

 When a function call occurs:
-- The function arguments are pushed onto the stack (`_wsh_stack<_wsh_stackp>`) in reverse order
+- The function arguments are pushed onto the stack (<code>_wsh_stack<i>_wsh_stackp</i></code>) in reverse order
 - `_wsh_dispatch` is called with an arity based on the syntax of the function call.
-It  peeks at the top argument to decide what function to dispatch
+It peeks at the top argument to decide what function to dispatch to: either <code>_wshf_function_name_<i>type</i></code>
-  to: either `_wshf_function_name_<type>` or `_wshf_function_name_any`,
+  or `_wshf_function_name_any`, using
-  using `_wshp_function_name_<type>` and `_wshp_function_name_any` as
+  <code>_wshp_function_name_<i>type</i></code> and
-  signal variables (the compiler creates these functions from Wrapsher functions).
+  `_wshp_function_name_any` as signal variables (the compiler creates these functions from Wrapsher functions).
-- The function runner (`_wsh_run`) creates a new frame scope and initializes the reflist and list of variable names
+- The function runner (`_wsh_run`) creates a new frame scope and initializes the reflist (`_reflist`, a real local Wrapsher variable) and list of variable names
 - Inside the function (generated code), the arguments are popped off the stack one by one and assigned to local variables
 - Processing occurs